-In the last three months, baby’s probably grown about 2 inches and her head circumference may have grown about an inch.
-She’s still developing her senses and skills that will lead to more independence.
+In the last three months, baby’s probably grown about 2 inches and their head circumference may have grown about an inch.
+They’re still developing their senses and skills that will lead to more independence.

 But don’t get too caught up with the “normal” weight of a 7-month-old baby.
 Height and weight can vary widely between healthy babies, so as long as your baby is growing at a healthy rate—on a steady upward curve on the chart at the doctor’s office—and the pediatrician doesn’t see any signs of a problem, your baby’s growth is right on track.

 - What can babies see at 7-months-old?
 A lot!
 Baby’s distance vision is improving every day.
 And they can see everything in full color now.